Best Buttermilk Biscuits and Mushroom Gravy

 Directions

 3. Turn the dough out onto a lightly floured surface.
-Using a floured rolling pin, roll it gently into a 1 1⁄2-inch-thick circle.
+Using a floured rolling pin, roll it gently into a circle 1 1⁄2 inches thick.
 Cut out 12 biscuits using a 3-inch cutter, dipping it in flour between biscuits.
 Do not twist the cutter; this will seal the sides of your biscuits and they will not rise as high.

-4. Arrange the biscuits onto two baking sheets, and brush them with the melted butter.
-Right before baking, reduce the oven temperature to 425 degrees F. Bake the biscuits until golden brown on top, 22 to 25 minutes, rotating the sheets halfway through baking.
+4. Arrange the biscuits on the baking sheet, and brush them with the melted butter.
+Right before baking, reduce the oven temperature to 425 degrees F. Bake the biscuits until golden brown on top, 22 to 25 minutes.
+Set aside to cool on a wire rack.

 Mushroom Gravy